Open-Argon/argon-v3/readme.md

 ## 🔍 Specification

-For a detailed specification of the Argon 3 language, please refer to [spec.md](spec.md).
+For a detailed specification of the Argon 3 language, please refer to [the docs](docs.argon.wbell.dev).

 ## 🚀 Example Code